Guide to Section 8 Housing & Housing Choice Vouchers in Chicago

 May a landlord refuse to accept Chicago tenants with a Housing Choice Voucher?

 Not in Cook County.
 On May 8, 2013, the Cook County Board approved a resolution that prohibits landlords from rejecting tenants based on their Section 8 status.
 Formerly, the Illinois Fair Housing Law precluded landlords from denying applications on the basis of such immutable characteristics as race, ethnicity, religion, sex, age, disability, presence of children, or sexual orientation.
 “Source of income” now joins the list of protected classes in Cook County.
 The resolution was intended to encourage economically disadvantaged citizens to move into the suburbs and decrease the high concentrations of poverty-stricken areas.
 The Cook County resolution, which took effect in August 2013, extends to the suburbs a prohibition that has already existed in the City of Chicago for the past twenty years.

 Is it possible for a Chicago tenant to fail an application process on a basis other than discrimination?

 Yes.
-The apartment owner or manager may utilize his or her standard application proess when evaluating a prospective tenant.
-For example, if it is the owner's or manger's practice to conduct a credit check on all applicants and/or to contact past landlords for references in order to consider such background factors as bill payment history, respect for landlord property, relations with co-tenants, compliance with essential conditions of the tenancy, the owner or manager may undertake those processes when evaluating the prospective tenant's application.
+The apartment owner or manager may utilize his or her standard application process when evaluating a prospective tenant.
+For example, if it is the owner's or manager's practice to conduct a credit check on all applicants and/or to contact past landlords for references to consider such background factors as bill payment history, respect for landlord property, relations with co-tenants, compliance with essential conditions of the tenancy, the owner or manager may undertake those processes when evaluating the prospective tenant's application.

 What happens after a tenant passes the landlord’s application process?

-If the prospective Housing Choice Voucher tenant passes the application process, the landlord completes a so-called Request For Tenancy Approval (RTA) (a copy is available here) and submits it to the CHA.
+Suppose the prospective Housing Choice Voucher tenant passes the application process.
+In that case, the landlord completes a so-called Request For Tenancy Approval (RTA) (a copy is available here) and submits it to the CHA.
 The landlord is also required to submit a W-9, proof of ownership (typically, a recorded deed), a management agreement (if applicable), and (for corporate entities) a certificate of good standing.
 The owner must also certify the most recent rent charged for the rental and explain any difference between the previous rent and the rent now being requested.